Obama AG Loretta Lynch to advise New York in probe of NYPD in wake of George Floyd protests

 New York state officials announced Wednesday that Loretta Lynch, who served as attorney general in President Obama's administration from 2015 to 2017, will "help guide and support" authorities' ongoing investigation into the NYPD's interactions with the public in the wake of George Floyd protests.

 The move came despite concerns over the numerous consent decrees that Lynch's Justice Department (DOJ) arranged with police departments, which observers said actually increased crime rates by disincentivizing policing and causing police to pull out of dangerous neighborhoods.

-The consent decrees found that numerous police departments across the country were engaged in systemic racism; critics, however, said the DOJ was improperly concluding that disparate enforcement numbers were necessarily evidence of police racism.
+The consent decrees asserted that numerous police departments across the country were engaged in systemic racism.
+Critics, however, said the DOJ was improperly concluding that disparate enforcement numbers were necessarily evidence of police racism.

 “There is no greater responsibility of government than the protection of its citizens,” Lynch said in a statement.
 “It is time to examine recent events to ensure that all New Yorkers receive truly equal protection under the law.
 I look forward to working with Attorney General [Letitia] James and her outstanding team on these important issues.”